purplemachine40/cactus_tools/README.md

 ## stabilize_images.py
 This python script runs a stabilization algorithm on the the images.

+## crop_cactus.py
+This python script attempts to mask the cactus.
+Unlikely masking and cropping will work.

+## template_cactus.py
+This python script uses a cropped "template" image from the base of the cactus and finds the matching spot on each image.

 ## make_movie.py
 This python script makes a movie out of the stabilized cactus pictures.